sdondley/ClimateChangeChat/notes/neovim.md

 # neovim notes

 vim is something a not-so-modern software miracle.
 Something originally built in the early 80s by Bill Joy, it still manages to a the text editor of choice for many developers, especially open source developers.
 It's an insanely flexible and configurable text editor.
-It would take a lifetime to truly master it and populates the wet dreams of all true nerds. neovim has come along in recent years to give vim a run for it's money.
+It would take a lifetime to truly master it. neovim, a direct fork of vim, has come along in recent years to give vim a run for it's money and improve upon it.

 * What is neovim?
     * neo = "new" vim